datalad-handbook/book/docs/basics/101-116-sharelocal.rst

    increases.
 If you have only one other dataset it may be easy to remember what and where it is.
-But once you have one back-up of your dataset on a USB-Stick, one dataset shared with `Dropbox <https://www.dropbox.com>`_, and a third one on your institutions :term:`GitLab` instance you will be grateful for the descriptions you provided these locations with.
+But once you have one back-up of your dataset on a USB-Stick, one dataset shared with Dropbox, and a third one on your institutions :term:`GitLab` instance you will be grateful for the descriptions you provided these locations with.

    The current report of the location of the dataset is in the format ``user@host:path``.
-   As one computer this book is being build on is called "muninn" and its user "me", it could look like this: ``me@muninn:~/dl-101/DataLad-101``.

    If the physical location of a dataset is not relevant, ambiguous, or volatile, or if it has an :term:`annex` that could move within the foreseeable lifetime of a